Designed For Your Business

 Cashflow support and Working Capital Finance can provide cash to deal with large costs and overheads, and keep your cash flow positive.
 It is usually designed to be repaid in the short- to medium-term, once the cashflow shortfall itself has been dealt with.

-If you are dealing with local authority payments as part of your income stream, you may face problems if you have a local authority which is slow in paying.
+If you are dealing with local authority payments as part of your income stream, you may face problems if you have a local authority that is slow in paying.
 Invoice Finance - which will allow a lender to make a cash advance as soon as you issue an invoice for services completed could provide a cashflow lifeline in these cases.

 Find out more about Cashflow Finance solutions for elderly care agencies.